 Signs and Symptoms of Shock

 The severity of signs depends on how critical the shock state is.
-Some of the common signs to look for include:
+Some of the common signs of shock to look for include:

 The presence of any of these symptoms demands prompt medical attention, as shock worsens quickly without intervention.
 If you notice these signs in a person, have someone call emergency services 911 immediately.